samervalente/SamerValente/README.md

 ### <Hello, World!
 I'm Samer Valente.
 A Full Stack Developer> 🌎

-👨🏻 I'm constantly seek to improve myself in many areas, from hardskills to softskills, such as communication and emotional intelligence.
+👨🏻 I am constantly looking to improve myself in several areas, from technical to behavioral skills, such as communication and emotional intelligence.
 Feel free if you want to contact me to share experiences!

 ### Github Stats
   <a href="https://github.com/samervalente">